FREQUENTLY ASKED QUESTIONS ABOUT BEING A FOCUS EXHIBITOR

 Q 11: If I am out of town the weekend that photos are to be picked up, can I pick up my photos early or during the week following the end of the exhibit?

 A 11: If you are unable to be there for the pick-up, please make arrangements for a family member or friend to pick up your photo(s) and contact Beth Schneider, FOCUS Chair, at 203-834-9986 with the name of the individual who you are designating to pick up your photo(s).
-If you still need to pick up your photo(s) early, please contact Beth to determine a suitable time close to the end of the exhibit (March 27, 2020) to pick your photo(s) up at the library.
-Photos not picked up timely will be removed from the library and subject to a $10 surcharge as stipulated in the entry form.
+If you still need to pick up your photo(s) early, please contact Beth to determine a suitable time close to the end of the exhibit (March 21, 2023) to pick your photo(s) up at the library.
+The Wilton Library cannot accommodate storage of any photos; accordingly, photos not picked up timely will be removed from the library and subject to a $10 surcharge as stipulated in the entry form.
 After 30 days, all remaining works become the property of the Wilton Arts Council.
-Please be aware that the Wilton Arts Council does not have any available storage for photos following the last pick-up date of Sunday, March 29, 2020.
+Please be aware that the Wilton Arts Council also does not have any available storage for photos following the last pick-up date of Sunday, April 2, 2023.
+So please don’t risk the safety of your wonderful photographs by failing to pick them up during the pick-up dates.